-God made the Sabbath at the end of the creation week, and it reminds us of our Creator.
-How does He want us to remember it today?
+God made the Sabbath on the seventh day of creation week, and it reminds us of our Creator.
+How does He want us to remember the Fourth Commandment today?

-God recorded the Fourth Commandment in Exodus 20:8-11:
+God recorded the Fourth Commandment in Exodus 20:8-11 (this is numbered as the Third Commandment by Catholics and Lutherans):

 “Remember the Sabbath day, to keep it holy.
 Six days you shall labor and do all your work, but the seventh day is the Sabbath of the LORD your God.
 In it you shall do no work: you, nor your son, nor your daughter, nor your male servant, nor your female servant, nor your cattle, nor your stranger who is within your gates.
 For in six days the LORD made the heavens and the earth, the sea, and all that is in them, and rested the seventh day.
 Therefore the LORD blessed the Sabbath day and hallowed it.”